argoproj/argo-workflows/docs/metrics.md

 This is contains all the information contained in `k8s_request_total` along with timings.

+#### `leader`

+This gauge indicates if this workflow controller the leader in a leader elected controller setup, or is otherwise

+- It will be `1` if this is the leader, or the controller is running in standalone mode [`LEADER_ELECTION_DISABLE=true`](environment-variables.md#controller).
+- It will be `0` otherwise.
+This controller is not actively running workflows.

 #### `log_messages`

 A count of log messages emitted by the controller by log level: `error`, `warn` and `info`.